 - Ability to legally possess and purchase handguns under state and federal law

 - Must not have a misdemeanor conviction from one of the following four offenses:

 - Deadly Conduct

 - Assault with Bodily Injury

 - Disorderly Conduct with a Firearm

-Once signed, the permitless carry law should go into effect on September 1st of 2021.
+Texas HB 1927, the new permitless carry law, will go into effect on September 1st, 2021.
 Please do not attempt to carry a handgun in public without an LTC before then.